danialgoodwin/anonsage.com/content/random/2015-11-19-what-if-no-doors.md

 ---
-title: What If: No Doors
+title: 'What If: No Doors'
 ---
 What if a house had no doors on all the cabinets?